SwitchAxe/nhentai-dl/README.md

 # Usage
-`NHDL hentai_id` where `hentai id` is the manga id, for instance, to download [242460](https://www.nhentai.net/g/242460) you must write `NHDL 242460`. the program aborts if the argument is not a number or if no argument was provided, but makes no check on the existance of the related manga, so its behaviour in that case is undefined.
+`NHDL hentai_id` where `hentai id` is the manga id, for instance, to download [242460](https://www.nhentai.net/g/242460) you must write `NHDL 242460`. the program aborts if the argument is not a number or if no argument was provided, but makes no check on the existance of the related manga, so its behaviour in that case is undefined. the resulting pdf, along with all the downloaded images, will be located in a newly created (or already existent) "temp" directory. the pdf will have the name
+manga_id.pdf where manga_id is the  manga number identifier on the nhentai website.

 # Dependencies
 for NHDL, only python3, the fish shell, grep, wget, [img2pdf](https://github.com/myollie/img2pdf) and sed are needed. other utilities, like cd and mkdir, are